 the proper setting the new adapteravailable com setting selections E6000

 So I thought I was up and running, then I ran into a 213 error in the console when the switch box was in the download position.
-In an effort to isolate the problem I found a run away wire in the interior of the cable connection to the connection to the serial adapter.
+In an effort to isolate the problem I found a runaway wire in the interior of the cable connection to the connection to the serial adapter.

 I have always found Anne and Richard Croucher courteous and quick to respond to any email questions on their product.
-Richard was kind enough to review the photos below, and to suggest that soldering the green wire to the position indicated by the arrow might solve my cable problem.
+Richard was kind enough to review the photos below and to suggest that soldering the green wire to the position indicated by the arrow might solve my cable problem.
 He also provided me with the accompanying diagram.
-The cable is now awaiting for the skill, soldering supplies, and time of a friend.
+The cable is now waiting for the skill, soldering supplies, and time of a friend.
 “Just in case” a new switch and cable combination are now on order from the Crouchers.
 The adventure shall continue.

 10/7/17: I have a new Croucher cable and switch box.
-I have not been able to successfully download again using VMware on the Mac, but I am successfully knitting again using the old Dell laptop for Wincrea downloads to the Passap .
+I have not been able to successfully download again using VMware on the Mac, but I am successfully knitting again using the old Dell laptop for Wincrea downloads to the Passap.
 More experimentation to follow.